 Light rail starting in Seattle this Saturday is generating some bad PR for not having car parking at the stations.
 Restricted parking zones are set up around the stations.
 The light rail corridor is envisioned as future residential and commercial growth, making it a prime candidate for car-free living.
 Moreover, the City of Seattle has had a policy of discouraging park-and-rides, per the news article on Seattle Times (link).

 One of the sources of complaint arises from a resident living one mile away from a light rail station.
 Due to restricted parking, it makes it difficult for that resident to drive to the station and take the train.
-This is a good example of complementing your commute with a bike (I agree with Car Free Days).
+This is a good example of complementing your commute with a bike (I agree with ).
 An unattractive beater bike bought for under $50 from Craigslist is plenty for the one mile commute to the station.
 Its cheap parts will keep thieves away while it lies locked all day.
 I dont know if they allow bicycles on the trains but a folding bike would be appropriate to carry along.